Darius Shu: Recognition

-Matthew Barton from Attitude magazine praised His Hands (2019), calling Shu's cinematography "... beautiful, modern and stylish."
+Matthew Barton from Attitude praised His Hands (2019), calling Shu's cinematography "... beautiful, modern and stylish."
 The Star praised Shu as, "a cinematographer who shoots to make things and people stand out."
 The Advocate magazine pointed out that, "the cinematography of His Hands offers an unnerving experience through dark, haunting images with no dialogue."
-Cain Noble-Davies from FilmInk called Shu's work as, "cinema in its purest form, where the audience is meant to rely solely on visual and pictorial literacy to make heads or tails of any of it ... using all of one camera on-set, and it is almost insane just how much skill is on display ... able to make every single frame count, and the imagery lying in wait here is astounding in how layered it is."
+Cain Noble-Davies from Film Ink called Shu's work as, "cinema in its purest form, where the audience is meant to rely solely on visual and pictorial literacy to make heads or tails of any of it ... using all of one camera on-set, and it is almost insane just how much skill is on display ... able to make every single frame count, and the imagery lying in wait here is astounding in how layered it is."
 Dave Adamson from Vulture Hound praised Shu's camera work in his film as, "not exploitative ... the cinematography hints at desire, not feral lust."
 Adamson called Shu's cinematography as "powerful" and "masters the art of the unseen....it is a wonderful work of art.
 Very much like a painting in a gallery."
 Adrianna Jakimowicz from The Movie Buff describes Shu's work as "beautifully shot".
-Mark Gatiss, the producer of Netflix-BBC television series Dracula and Sherlock, reviewed Shu's film His Hands as, "A beguilingly beautiful gem, Arron Blake and Darius Shu's His Hands defies easy analysis.
+Mark Gatiss, the producer of Netflix-BBC television series Dracula and Sherlock, reviewed Shu's film His Hands as: "A beguilingly beautiful gem, Arron Blake and Darius Shu's His Hands defies easy analysis.
 Shot through with strange, homoerotic melancholy it's ravishing to look at and haunts the memory long after."

-Sristi Gayen from Indie Short Mag describe Shu's cinematography in Secret Child as '...splendid, a gorgeous forerunner of his 2019 magnum opus His Hands.'
+Sristi Gayen from Indie Short Mag describe Shu's cinematography in Secret Child as "...splendid, a gorgeous forerunner of his 2019 magnum opus His Hands".

-Film Threat praised Shu's work as, "glorious cinematography, beautifully well shot, exuding a mysterious atmosphere in each frame" while Unsettled Magazine called His Hands, "a masterpiece built on suspense and appealing imagery."
+Film Threat praised Shu's work as, "glorious cinematography, beautifully well shot, exuding a mysterious atmosphere in each frame" while Unsettled magazine called His Hands, "a masterpiece built on suspense and appealing imagery."

-Chris Olson from UK Film Review complemented its "splendid visual moments" in His Hands and applauded Shu "turning in some excellent cinematography as well as some clever framing."
+Chris Olson from UK Film Review complemented the "splendid visual moments" in His Hands and applauded Shu "turning in some excellent cinematography as well as some clever framing."
 HeyUGuys stated that Shu is able to "create a mood of eeriness and mystery that often makes you shudder" and that his "editing and directing are brilliant."
 Indy Reviews highlights that Darius' cinematography in Mical as "...capturing every fibre of emotion with aching rawness."
 Omeleto states that Shu's cinematography in Secret Child is "...carefully composed, evocative images and an almost stately sense of craftsmanship, the often luminous images have a classicism that also matches the elegant, measured storytelling."

-Shu's latest film I AM Norman (2021) was highly praised by Alex Clement from HeyUGuys as "masterpiece...well executed and beautifully captured" and "... carries certain essences of the likes of Tarantino, Hitchcock and Kubrick and seems like a fusion of all three."
-Norman Gidney from Film Threat describes I AM Norman as "...a refined piece of work".
+I AM Norman was highly praised by Alex Clement from HeyUGuys as a "masterpiece...well executed and beautifully captured" and "... carries certain essences of the likes of Tarantino, Hitchcock and Kubrick and seems like a fusion of all three."
+Norman Gidney from Film Threat described I Am Norman as "...a refined piece of work".